JAVI-CC/Laravel-API-Server/README.md

   <li>The Api is uploaded in heroku <a href="https://laravelapijuegos.herokuapp.com/api/juegos" target="_blank">https://laravelapijuegos.herokuapp.com</a> so that users can use the endpoints without having to download the project.</li>
   <li>The project contains the files to deploy it in Docker.</li>
   <li>Demonstration of a Laravel project on the client interface side using this api <a href="https://github.com/JAVI-CC/Laravel-API-Client" target="_blank">https://github.com/JAVI-CC/Laravel-API-Client</a>.</li>
+  <li>Demonstration of a Quasar project on the client interface side using this api <a href="https://github.com/JAVI-CC/Quasar-API-client" target="_blank">https://github.com/JAVI-CC/Quasar-API-client</a>.</li>
 </ul>

 <h3>Demo API</h3>